pagienge/VMassist/README.md

    -h     Print this Help.
    -v     Verbose mode.

+### Analyzing output
+The output from the script should be a serial console friendly report of well known issues, along with a link to current documentation on both interpreting the output and references for fixing identified issues.

+Log output is created in `/var/log/azure`, using filenames staring with `VMassist`

 ### Issues running VMassist
 #### Seems to hang forever
 There are conditions where the scripts may not produce output at all and seem to hang without causing system load.
-This may be due to issues with the package management, specifically on newer VMs.
+This may be due to the underlying package manager expecting interaction from a prompt, specifically on newer VMs.
 If this is encountered, run a package manager command from the command line and watch for prompts.
 Examples:
 - dnf repolist
 - zypper ref
 - apt-get update